 Main Subheading

 The numbers 1 million and 1 billion are frequently used in daily conversations, news reports, and financial analyses.
-However, their actual magnitudes are often glossed over or misunderstood.
+That said, their actual magnitudes are often glossed over or misunderstood.
 Understanding the context of these numbers requires a perspective that goes beyond simple numerical comparison.
 We need to appreciate the sheer scale of the difference to truly grasp the impact of each.

 Comprehensive Overview